ibexa/documentation-developer/docs/ibexa_products/headless.md

 - The REST and GraphQL APIs give access to access the content in standardized ways.
 - The OAuth 2 Client and Server allow to connect to an SSO or be the SSO.
 - The design engine and its theme templates mechanism allows to serve the content in several shapes.
-- The PHP API allows to extend [[= product_name_headless =]] and fit your needs.
-For example, content can be manipulated or served in specific ways (such as scheduled/live imports/exports, automated edition tasks, specific output controllers to feed a mobile app, etc.)
+- The PHP API opens [[= product_name_headless =]] to extendability to fit your needs.
+  For example, content can be computed, edited or served in specific ways such as scheduled/live imports/exports, automated edition tasks, or specific output controllers to feed a mobile app.

 ## Capabilities and benefits